June 14, 1967: Launch

 In December 1965, NASA approved a project to modify the Mariner 4 backup spacecraft to conduct a closer flyby of Venus than the only other NASA probe to fly past Venus, Mariner 2.

-Initially, NASA had planned to send Mariner 5 on a flyby at a miss distance of about 5,074 miles (8,165 kilometers) to the surface, but the Agency altered its plan in favor of a more modest 46,603-mile (75,000-kilometer) flyby in order to preclude the non-sterilized vehicle from crashing into the planet.
+Initially, NASA had planned to have Mariner 5 fly past Venus at a distance of about 5,075 miles (8,165 kilometers) from its surface, but the agency altered its plan in favor of a more modest 47,000-mile (75,000-kilometer) flyby to preclude the non-sterilized vehicle from crashing into the planet.

-After a mid-course correction on June 19, 1967, Mariner 5 began transmitting data on Venus on October 19, 1967 during its encounter.
+After a course correction on June 19, 1967, Mariner 5 began transmitting data on Venus on October 19, 1967, during its encounter.
 Closest approach was at 17:34:56 UT at a range of 2,544 miles (4,094 kilometers), much closer than expected due to the course correction.

 Mariner 5 found that although Venus does not have a magnetic field, the dense daylight ionosphere produces a bow shock that deflects the solar wind around the planet.
 The ultraviolet photometer detected a hydrogen corona (as found by the Soviet Venera 4) but no oxygen emission.